GCSE Maths Revision: 10 Proven Tips to Boost Your Grade

 7. Watch for Common Mistakes

-Certain errors crop up again and again: forgetting to square both sides of an equation, mixing up mean and median, not showing your working on multistep questions.
-Keep a “mistakes log” and write down every error you make in practice.
-Before your real exam, review this log—you’ll be shocked how often you make the same mistakes.
+Some errors crop up constantly: forgetting to square both sides, mixing up mean and median, not showing working on multi-step questions.
+Keep a mistakes log — literally write down every error you make in practice.
+Before your real exam, review it.
+You’ll be shocked how often you repeat the same slip-ups.

 8. Don’t Skip the “Easy” Topics